-In 2010, the Supreme Court of Texas issued an Order Establishing the Education Committee of the Permanent Judicial Commission for Children, Youth and Families (Children's Commission).
+In 2010, the Supreme Court of Texas issued an Order Establishing the Education Committee (Education Committee) of the Permanent Judicial Commission for Children, Youth and Families (Children's Commission).
 The Order was the result of a Texas Action Plan drafted by a team of child welfare experts and designed to study the educational outcomes of Texas children and youth in foster care.
 The Education Committee, a high-level group of court, education, and child welfare decision-makers, created a collaborative initiative designed to improve educational outcomes of children and youth in the Texas foster care system.
 The order resulted in over 100 court, education, and child welfare stakeholders coming together over an 18-month period to listen and learn from each other, discuss and debate the issues, and ultimately develop recommendations to improve educational outcomes of children and youth in foster care.
 Recommendations included changes in legislation, policy, and practice related to:

 - Judicial practices;

 - Data and information sharing;

 - Multi-disciplinary training;

 - School readiness;

 - School stability and transitions;

 - School experience, supports, and advocacy;

 - Post-secondary education; and

 - Future collaboration.

-The recommendations and commentary may be found in the Education Committee's final report, The Texas Blueprint: Transforming Education Outcomes for Children and Youth in Foster Care.
+The recommendations and commentary may be found in the Education Committee's final report, The Texas Blueprint: Transforming Education Outcomes for Children and Youth in Foster Care, found at:

-&lt;sup>21 Available online at http://education.texaschildrenscommission.gov/media/6267/TheTexasBlueprint.pdf.
-Last visited June 29, 2015.
+http://texaschildrenscommission.gov/media/1119/thetexasblueprint.pdf